muhanad40/PaceCalendar/README.md

 I used Jest to unit tests most of the logic

+The unit test files are by the files they're testing with the format <same-file-name.test.ts(x)>.
+This makes it easy to find those files instead of burying them inside a `tests` folder that mirrors the same folder structure.

+I kept the `fetcher()` function inside the `index.tsx` file as I feel it's overkil to move it to a separate file because it's only being used there.
+If this was a bigger application, I'd move it.

 #### What challenges did you face?
 The logic that handles the positioning of event blocks so they don't overlap was the most challening.
 What's funny is I didn't realise this was a tricky part.
 I thought "A calendar?
 Sure I'll do this no problems."
 While I was styling the CSS and thinking about how the CSS is going to affect the positioning, it hit me!